Written by Aaron R. Winston

 - Damage to Other Property: If you damage somebody else’s property during the collision, a PIP policy will not cover the compensation you owe to fix it.
 You will need a type of collision coverage to protect you.

 - Expenses Beyond Limit: If the damages exceed the policy coverage limits of your PIP, it will not be able to compensate you for the losses.
 So this is where the exceptions mentioned before are applicable.
 States that allow you to pursue a claim against the other driver enable you to recover damages that exceed your PIP policy limit.

 However, PIP insurance is meant to cover all essential treatments means there is still a fighting chance for specific non-traditional treatments to be covered.
 Whether a PIP covers massage therapy might depend on the circumstances surrounding your injuries.

 Massage therapy is a more common medical treatment avenue than most people realize.
 Victims of car accidents often seek manual therapy such as massage therapy for their neck and back injuries.
 Massage treatment is primarily used to address the damages caused by an accident that causes harm to your body.

-This massage treatment has been used to alleviate pain and prevent long-term consequences of injuries.
+This massage treatment has been used to alleviate pain and prevent long-term consequences of injuries for thousands of years.
 Massage therapy can even help with a whiplash injury, migraines, and sprains and improve your range of motion.